 Try a pattern to learn different techniques

 Another way to create a more realistic landscape art quilt is to work from a photograph or pattern to design lines and shapes on freezer paper or light interfacing.
 Then you use those templates to cut your fabrics and make it easier to sew them together.
-There are many landscape art quilt patterns to choose from on Bluprint.
-Maybe you’d like to try Dancing in the Moonlight pattern from Bluprint member landscapelady, pictured above.
+There are many landscape art quilt patterns to choose from on Craftsy.
+Maybe you’d like to try Dancing in the Moonlight pattern from Craftsy member landscapelady, pictured above.

 Take a class